Thai Heritage & Best Islands

 Tips: Please ensure your clothing covers your shoulders and calves, and skip tight-fitting clothes and flip-flops.
 Also, you need to remove your shoes before entering the main hall.
 Some floors can be scorching under the sun, so wearing socks is a wise choice.

-★ Discover Bangkok's Cityscape by Long-tail Boat
+★ Discover Bangkok's Cityscape on a Long-tail Boat

 In the afternoon, you will embark on a 1-hour Chao Phraya River cruise with a long-tail boat.
 Gliding through the river, you will catch sights of the stunning Rama VIII Bridge and a giant Buddha statue at Wat Paknam Phasi Charoen.
 Grab a front-row seat to capture those iconic cityscapes better!
 The boatmen may point out the lizards hiding among the grass, and their hefty bodies could easily be mistaken for crocodiles.